GSA/challenges-and-prizes/_all-challenges/1228-agile-robotics-for-industrial-automation-prize-competition-ariac.md

 ### Prizes

-<h4>Prizes</h4>
+<h4>Prize Amounts:</h4>
+<ul>
+  <li>1st place - $10,000</li>
+  <li>2nd place - $5,000</li>
+  <li>3rd place - $2,500</li>
+</ul>
 <p>Up to three winners will be selected.
 The Prize Purse for the ARIAC Prize Competition is a total of $17,500.
 The number of winners will be fewer than three if there are fewer than three Participants that qualify for the competition.
 The Prize Purse may increase, but will not decrease.
 Any increases in the Prize Purse will be posted on the Event Website.
 NIST reserves the right to announce additional winners of non-cash prizes.</p>
-<h4>Prize Amounts:</h4>
-<ul>
-  <li>1st place - $10,000</li>
-  <li>2nd place - $5,000</li>
-  <li>3rd place - $2,500</li>
-</ul>
-<h4>Presentation of Participant Approaches at a Robotics Conference Workshop</h4>
-<p>Participants in the ARIAC Competition may be invited by NIST to attend a workshop dedicated to the ARIAC Competition at a future robotics conference to make a 25-minute presentation on their approach in the ARIAC Competition followed by audience question and answer.</p>
-<p>NIST may arrange and pay for the travel for one team-selected representative from a Participant’s team.
-NIST may cover eligible travel costs such as airfare, conference registration fee, and lodging subject to the availability of funds and invitations to pay for such travel costs may be offered to the winning teams first.</p>

 <!-- Rules start -->

 ### Rules